 10: Arlington National Cemetery

 I believe that every veteran…no every American citizen should visit this location just across the river from Washington D.C.
 It is the burial place of many soldiers and officers who gave their lives for our wonderful nation.
-It is also the location of the Tomb of the Unknown Soldier that the Old Guard guards.
+It is also the location of the Tomb of the Unknown Soldier and The Old Guard (3rd US Infantry Regiment).

 11: Fort McHenry